xiyu1984/Blog/docs/AMM/uniswap explanation.md

 $$p_{t_1, t_2}=\frac{a_{t_2}-a_{t_1}}{t_2-t_1}=\frac{\sum_{i=t_1}^{t_2}p_i}{t_2-t_1}$$

-The average prices based on accumulation are used for other derivatives.
+The average prices based on the accumulation are used for other derivatives.
+Note that the mean prices from time $t_1$ to $t_2$ in a token pair are not the same, that is, the mean price of $X|Y$ is different from the mean price $Y|X$.

 #### Precision
 `UQ112.112` format expresses the floating point number in a range of $[0, 2^{112}-1]$ with a precision of $\frac{1}{2^{112}}$.